Seiko 5 SNZF17 or The Sea Urchin

 Hi guys.
-Today I’m writing about the Seiko SNZF17 review, or the so-called Seiko Sea Urchin watch (more on that later on).
+Today I’m writing about the Seiko SNZF17 review, or the so-called Seiko Sea Urchin watch.

-It’s also widely known as poor man’s Rolex Submariner – and no, I’m not talking about the Invicta 8926 here.
+It’s also widely known as poor man’s Rolex Submariner for its Submariner-inspired design – and no, I’m not talking about the Invicta 8926 here.

-While the Invicta blatantly copied the Submariner design, this Seiko SNZF17 injects Seiko’s own design characteristics (specifically Seiko 5 Sports design) into the well-loved Submariner.
+While the Invicta blatantly copied the Submariner design, this Seiko SNZF17 injects Seiko’s own design characteristics (specifically Seiko 5 Sports design) to make their own dive watch style.

 Above is the Seiko SNZF17 – Sea urchin